informatom/ember-hobo-demo/README.md

 end
 ```

-in case we want the regular answer as well, an action looks like this:
+In case we want the regular answer as well, an action looks like this:

 ```ruby
   def index